-Accounting Officer (in relation to a municipality) Act or MFMA Means the municipal official referred to in section 60 of the MFMA (2003); and include a person acting as the Accounting Officer.
-Means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); Circular 62 Means communication from National Treasury by means of a Circular to enhance compliance and accountability to SCM Regulations and the MFMA of 2003.
-Construction Industry Development Board (CIDB): Means the Construction Industry Development Board (CIDB), a national body established by an Act of Parliament (Act 38 of 2000) to oversee the sustainability and growth of construction enterprises across the country.
-Contract Means the agreement that results from the acceptanceof a bid by theMunicipality (mutual agreement) Contract Alteration Means changing technical writing or input errors to the agreement of the contract without changing the scope of contract.
+Accounting Officer (in relation to a municipality) Act or MFMA Circular 62 Means communication from National Treasury by means of a Circular to enhance compliance and accountability to SCM Regulations and the MFMA of 2003.
+Construction Industry Development Board (CIDB):Means the Construction Industry Development B (CIDB), a national body established by an A Parliament (Act 38 of 2000) to oversee sustainability and growth of construction enterp across the country.
+Contract ractMeans the agreement that results from the acceptance of a bid by theMunicipality (mutual agreement) Contract Alteration Means changing technical writing or input errors to the agreement of the contract without changing the scope of contract.
 Contract Amendment Means changing the scope, nature, duration, purpose or objective of the agreement or contract (In context of Circular 62 and section 116 (3) of the MFMA).
 Contract Administrator Means the official/s within a specific department, responsible for all day to day administrative and management activities (including performance management and dispute resolution) during the life cycle of the contract (with delegated powers to perform this function).
 Contract Management Means the holistic term of all role players involved in an agreement (SLA/SDA) or contract and include the; Contract Management Officer, Contract Owner, Contract Manager, Contract Administrator and supplier.
+Contract Means the SCM official responsible for monitoring,

-Contract Management Officer Means the SCM official responsible for monitoring, regulating and reporting on all contract related activities as set out in Section 116 of the MFMA.
+Management regulating and reporting on all contract related activities Officer as set out in Section 116 of the MFMA.
 Contract Manager Means the deputy director, senior manager or manager, as the case may be, that is ultimately accountable for all activities during the life cycle of the contract.
 The Contract Manager can also be seen as the Budget holder.
 Contract Owner Appointment according to sect 56 of the Systems Act Delegation (in relation to a duty) Includes an instruction or request to perform or to assist in performing the duty.
 Force Majure Is the expression used to denote irresistible superior force which might cause damage or prevent the execution of an obligation, therefore suppliers is not liable for damages caused by force majure or for failure to carry out a contract if prevented (Term and conditions in this regard will be determined by every individual contract/s).
-Official (In relation to a municipality) Means: an employee of a municipality; a person seconded to a municipality to work as a member of the staff of the municipality; or a person contracted by a municipality to work as a member of the staff of the municipality otherwise than as an employee.
+Official ( In relation to a municipality) Means: an employee of a municipality; a person seconded to a municipality to work as a member of the staff of the municipality; or a person contracted by a municipality to work as a member of the staff of the municipality otherwise than as an employee.
 Users Means all officials as set out in the organogram of the Breede Valley Municipality involved with contracts.
 User Department Refers to the official/s responsible within the relevant department of a directorate, as set out in the organogram of the Breede Valley Municipality involved with contracts.